-For our public markets strategies, with regards to monitoring strategy, financial, capital structure and material ESG performance and risk, this is done through financial analysis of company reports, attendance of analyst meetings, investor presentations, use of media and third-party research and engagement meetings.
+For our public markets active fundamental strategies, with regards to monitoring strategy, financial, capital structure and material ESG performance and risk, this is done through analysis of company reports, broker interactions, meetings with management, use of media and third-party research, engagement meetings, and interaction with and monitoring of peers, competitors, customers and suppliers.
 Each investment team is responsible for looking at the financial performance, risk and the capital structure of investee companies.
 When a concern is identified, this will inform engagement and investment decisions.

-In addition to external research providers, the investment teams and EOS have access to a number of proprietary tools which enable them to pinpoint environmental, social and governance risks at both the company and portfolio level, which may then inform subsequent engagement and investment decisions.
+In addition to external research providers, the investment teams and EOS have access to a number of proprietary resources which enable them to pinpoint environmental, social and governance risks at both the company and portfolio level, which may then inform subsequent engagement and investment decisions.
 For public markets, on social and environmental impact and corporate governance issues in particular the monitoring is informed and supplemented by the engagement and voting recommendations provided by EOS.
-The investment teams have access to the engagement management database which records the outcomes of EOS engagement meetings, the progress on specific objectives and all voting recommendations EOS makes for Annual General Meetings.
+The investment teams have access to the engagement management database which records the outcomes of EOS engagement meetings, the progress on specific objectives and all voting recommendations EOS makes for Annual General Meetings ("AGMs").